-Broccoli: Benefits, nutrition facts, and more
+Broccoli: Benefits, Nutrition Facts, and More

-Your mom was right: You should eat your broccoli!
+The grown-ups were right: You should eat your broccoli!
 “The veggie is a nutritional powerhouse,” says Sheena Patel Swanner, a registered dietician-nutritionist and director of nutrition programs at the American Institute of Cancer Research.
 “It’s loaded with fiber, vitamins, and minerals.”

 Broccoli is also part of the cruciferous family of vegetables that contain phytonutrients, compounds that help lower the risk of certain diseases.
 With so much nutrition packed into these little trees, it’s no wonder that they deliver many health benefits.